luiscarlin/sample-gradle-multiproject/README.md

 # Sample Gradle Multiproject

+This project shows how to organize code in sub-projcts using Gradle where there are project dependencies.

 ## Details

-Two Modules (subprojects)
+Two Modules (sub-projects)

 ### Core Module:
-- builds common components used by other modules
+- Builds common components used by other modules
 - Dependencies: `JUnit`

 ### App Module:
-- runs the application
+- Builds the main application
+- Generates a distributable package
 - Dependencies: `Core Module` and `Log4j`

+## Summary
+- `<root>/settings.gradle` specifies sub-projects
+- `<root>/build.gradle` specifies common configuration across sub-projects using `subprojects` (use `allprojects` if applies to root project also)
+- `<module>/build.gradle` specifies configuration unique to the module (including project dependencies)

-## Run
+## Commands

 ```bash
 # List all projects in this multi-project build